Maintain what you have built

 In this case, the project was a large website with hundreds of thousands of pages, and over 100 million contacts, activities, and analytics entries.

-With the data cleaned up, they implemented a plan to monitor the database size and manage data growth, for example, deleting inactive contacts and activities.
+With the data cleaned up, they implemented a plan to monitor the database size and manage data growth, for example, by deleting inactive contacts and activities.

 Monitoring